Innovations in Pediatric Stem Cell Transplant Research

 Transplantation for Non-Malignant Disease

 The team has a long-term interest in developing effective and safe transplantation strategies for hemoglobinopathies and immunodeficiencies.
 (National awards and local philanthropy fund work in this area).
 Using new graft development strategies, the team offers novel strategies for sickle cell anemia and β-thalassemia, bone marrow failure syndromes and metabolic storage diseases.
-Given the high degree of multi-organ involvement in these conditions, this treatment is supported by internationally known, multidisciplinary experts at Comer Children's Hospital.
+Given the high degree of multi-organ involvement in these conditions, this treatment is supported by internationally known, multidisciplinary experts at Comer Children's.
 These experts are focused on the critical care, pulmonology, genetics, and cardiovascular complications associated with effective therapy of these conditions.

 Advances in Stem Cell Biology